phacility/xhprof/README.markdown

   While the URLs are different, the PHP code execution path is likely identical, by tweaking the method in xhprof\_runs.php you can help the front end be aware that these urls are identical.
-* Google's data visualization tool is used to graph stats over requests for an easy heads up display.
+* Highcharts is used to graph stats over requests for an easy heads up display.

 Requirements: